-Once time Kermit hung a Lampshade when Fozzie kept getting phone calls from various places... here.
-It ended with Kermit yelling "Will there be no end to this running gag?!"
+- Once time Kermit hung a Lampshade when Fozzie kept getting phone calls from various places... here.
+It ended with Kermit yelling "Is there no end to this running gag?!"
 At which point Animal grabbed the phone and ran off with it.note

 - "Have we said that this show is for the birds?"
 "Yes, and we're going to KEEP saying it until it gets a laugh!"

 - The Muppet Movie has repeated references to Hare Krishna:Bernie: You, you with the banjo, can you help me?
 I have lost my sense of direction.

 Kermit: (after seeing Fozzie's act bombing at the El Sleazo) Geez, that guy's lost.